lemberck/Chatbot-WatsonAssistant-FlowerShop/README.md

 # Chatbot-WatsonAssistant-FlowerShop

 This is a Virtual Assistant / Chatbot for a fictional Flower Shop Page.
-It is powered by IBM's Watson Assistant API
+It is powered by IBM's Watson Assistant API.
+It is currently limited to English language and names.

 You can watch a test [HERE](https://github.com/lemberck/Chatbot-WatsonAssistant-FlowerShop/blob/main/ChatBot-Test.gif)